Skip to content

 });

-When a job has a rate limit and its queue also has a rate limit, both limits apply.
+When a job has a rate limit and its queue has one too, both apply.

-Rate-limited runs stay in Pending status until a permit is available, so runs are delayed rather than failed or cancelled.
+Rate-limited runs stay in Pending until a permit is available, so they’re delayed rather than failed.